Last Updated on 1 month by The Mintly Team

 Presenting the Big 3 coloured stones

 When one thinks of colored gemstones, three jewels come to mind first.
-Rubies, sapphires, and emeralds have been favorites for thousands of years, and continue to be admired.
-Their place of prominence in the coloured gemstone world is such that they are sometimes referred to as the Big Three.
+Rubies, sapphires, and emeralds have been favorites for thousands of years, and continue to getting admiration.
+Often known for Big Three, these gemstones always keeping themselves in limelight.
 Big 3 coloured gemstone jewelry can be as in demand as some of the finest diamond pieces.
 These gemstones come in many qualities, sizes, and designs, enough to fit anyone’s tastes and a range of budgets.